 Getting to Zell am Ziller for the Gauderfest is very easy.
 If you’re coming from outside the Ziller Valley, my recommendation is to take the train.
 The Zillertalbahn (Ziller Valley Railway) runs between Jenbach and Mayrhofen, stopping at all the Ziller Valley villages in between.

-The Zillertalbahn is not the quickest but there are pretty scenery and villages outside the train window.
+The Zillertalbahn is not the quickest but there are pretty villages and mountain scenery outside the train window.
 On Gauderfest weekend there is also a lot of people-watching to do.
 We saw entire marching bands get onto the train and pouring their first Schnapps of the day.

 Getting to Jenbach (in the Inn Valley between Innsbruck and Kufstein) is easy by train or car.
 On day one we took the train from Hall in Tirol (just outside Innsbruck) to Jenbach and the Zillertalbahn from there.
 The entire journey took about 1 h 30 mins, including a 30-minute wait in Jenbach.
 The return journey was much quicker when we only had 6 minutes to change trains.